tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 2. The platform analyzes the video and attributes to the content two metadata "violence" and "weapons".
 These metadata would then be used to exclude the video from being monetized and to consider it harmful to minors.
 3. Anna edits and removes these unjustified metadata and adds "self-defense" and “education”.

-## An automatic recognition system can only exist if it empowers.
+{{<colorblock color="secondary" text="2.
+An automatic recognition system can only exist if it empowers people." >}}

 It should not be an imposition over individuals’ autonomy.
 Anna will be responsible for her statements.
 If she deceived the users with false metadata, only in this case, she could be sanctioned.

-## The algorithms that manage notifications or any other kind of personalized suggestions must be under the control of consumers.
+{{<colorblock color="secondary" text="3.
+The algorithms that manage notifications or any other kind of personalized suggestions must be under the control of consumers." >}}

 Thanks to the aforementioned metadata, notification criteria can be much more structured than the simple "follow a channel", because it is clear that a channel can produce different content.
 For example:
 1. pewdipie is a channel with a large audience, famous for gaming videos.
 2. pewdipie goes from just gaming, to gaming and entertaining videos